 - Add in the cocoa powder, flour, ground flax, and cornstarch.
 Give the mixture one more pulse until the ingredients are combined.

-- Pour the brownie batter into your prepared pan, using a spatula to get it all.
-Bake for 35-40 minutes, until a toothpick (or piece of spaghetti) inserted in the middle comes out clean.
+- Pour the brownie batter into the prepared pan, using a spatula to distribute it equally across the pan.
+Bake for 40 to 45 minutes, until a tester inserted in the middle, comes out clean.

-- Once the brownies are done, remove them from the oven and set aside to cool before serving.
-Serve warm (or not - they're delicious either way).
+- Once the brownies are done, remove them from the oven and set them aside to cool before serving.
+The brownies will firm up as they cool.

 - Store brownies in an airtight container in the fridge for up to 5 days.
 Individual brownies can be frozen.
 Allow them to cool, slice them, and place them on a tray.
 Place in the freezer for 30 minutes.
 Then transfer to a freezer bag.
 They will keep in the freezer for up to 2 months.

 (The products above contain sponsored links to products we use and recommend)

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.